European Western Balkans: Content

-EWB Award for the Contribution to the European Integration
+European Western Balkans Award

-EWB gives out an annual award for the "Contribution to the European Integration" to persons who have contributed the most to the EU integration of the Western Balkans region.
+EWB gives out an annual award for contribution to European integration to persons and institutions who have contributed the most to the EU integration of the Western Balkans region.
 The first award was awarded in 2019 to Nikola Dimitrov, Minister of Foreign Affairs of North Macedonia.
-In 2020, EWB awarded Tanja Fajon, Member of the European Parliament, for "her unwavering commitment to the European future of the Western Balkans amidst rising challenges, continued representation of the value-based EU in the region, as well as the principled promotion of democracy, freedom and tolerance".

-European Western Balkans - Srbija
+European Western Balkans–Srbija

-In April 2017, European Western Balkans - Srbija started to work.
-New web portal, in Serbian, is focused mainly on European integration of Republic of Serbia, following negotiations of chapters of Community acquis.
+In April 2017, the portal European Western Balkans–Srbija started operating.
+The new web portal, in Serbian, is focused mainly on European integration of Serbia, following negotiations of chapters of Community acquis.
+In October 2025, the portal rebranded as Savremena politika (Contemporary Politics).

 Balkanoscope

-On 26 March 2018 a new project called "Balkanoscope" was presented in Brussels.
+On 26 March 2018 a new project called Balkanoscope was presented in Brussels.
 It is a joint initiative of EWB and European Fund for the Balkans.
 The aim of the project is to "present the Balkans from a different viewpoint...where real people are struggling with real issues" by publishing different stories and interviews.

-As of 7 August 2018 there are English and French version of the portal.
+As of 7 August 2018 there are English and French versions of the portal.